Updated: Mar 28

 What you need to do if you've experienced pregnancy discrimination in the workplace

 Discrimination against pregnancy includes treating a woman (an applicant or employee ) unfavorably because of pregnancy, childbirth, pregnancy, or childbirth-related medical condition.
-Consulting with an employment lawyer is always a good idea if you feel that you've experienced this type of discrimination.
+Consulting with an Employment Lawyer in Los Angeles is always a good idea if you feel that you've experienced this type of Employment Discrimination in California.

 Pregnancy Discrimination in The Workplace

 The Pregnancy Discrimination Act (PDA) prohibits pregnancy-based discrimination in any area of jobs, including recruitment, dismissal, compensation, job assignments, promotions, layoffs, training, fringe benefits, such as leave and health insurance, and any other term or condition of employment.